 Whether you’re curating an epic picnic basket or packing a full suitcase of goodies to bring home, here’s where to find — and taste — the best artisan products in Sonoma.

 This small and family-run olive oil company has a Tuscan-themed tasting room and shop right in Sonoma on the historic Sonoma Plaza.
 At Figone’s, they offer complimentary tastings of a variety of olive oils — from a clean Tuscan blend to garlic to blood orange — and aged balsamic vinegars up to 25 years.
 But if you really want to learn all things olive oil production, make an appointment for a tour and tasting a few minutes down the road at their mill.
-The experience includes a hearty selection of hors d’oeuvres that’s nearly a full meal and a bottle of olive oil to take home.
+The experience, which resumes this spring, includes a hearty selection of hors d’oeuvres that’s nearly a full meal and a bottle of olive oil to take home.

 Located in beautiful Dry Creek Valley, where olive trees have grown for over a century, Trattore Farms is home to the Dry Creek Olive Oil Company.
 Part of their work is reviving the old orchards of the region and they even have a custom-made mill on-site, which they brought over from the birthplace of olive oil, Italy’s Perugia region.
-You can taste Trattore’s olive oils daily — they make several unique blends and flavors like Persian lime and basil — but the Get Your Boots Dirty Tour includes a tour of the vineyard, orchard, and olive mill, culminating in a tasting of olive oil and wine.
+You can taste Trattore’s olive oils Thursday through Monday — they make several unique blends and flavors like Persian lime and basil — but the Get Your Boots Dirty Tour includes a tour of the vineyard, orchard, and olive mill, culminating in a tasting of olive oil and wine.

 All you need to know about DaVero Farms & Winery’s olive oil is that it has the stamp of approval from the Italians.
 In 1998, their oil beat out the best of Italy in a blind tasting, just like Napa Valley’s wine beat the French in the Judgment of Paris (has anyone seen BottleShock?).
 DaVero took cuttings from an ancient olive grove in Italy and planted them on their own farm (they were actually the first to bring olive trees into the U.S. from out of the country since the 1800s).
-Book the Farm to Bottle experience, which includes a tour of the olive groves, vineyards, and gardens, a chance to hang out with the farm animals, and a tasting of olive oils and wines paired with a charcuterie plate.
+Book the Discover the Farm experience, which includes a tour of the olive groves, vineyards, and gardens, a chance to hang out with the farm animals, and a tasting of olive oils and wines paired with a charcuterie plate.

 Enjoy a truly rustic and authentic experience at Joe Matos Cheese Factory in Santa Rosa.
 Open daily, you can pull right up to their little shop and aging room on their farm and be greeted with a big chunk of their St. Jorge, a semi-soft, richly-nutty, cow’s milk cheese named for the island in the Azores that owners Joe and Mary Matos grew up on.